jentery/mdia360v2/exittickets.md

 * 8.0 - 8.9 points: you addressed both questions; your responses referred explicitly to aspects of the course material (such as the notebook, lectures, gameplay footage, and class discussions)
 * 7.3 - 7.9 points: you addressed both questions; your responses referred implicitly or vaguely to aspects of the course material
 * 7.0 - 7.2 points: you addressed both questions
-* 5.5 - 6.9 points: you addressed one question; your response referred explicitly to aspects of the course material (such as the notebook, lectures, gameplay footage, and class discussions) and attended constructively to critical issues pertinent to Game Studies that we've not (yet) addressed or discussed
+* 6.0 - 6.9 points: you addressed one question; your response referred explicitly to aspects of the course material (such as the notebook, lectures, gameplay footage, and class discussions) and attended constructively to critical issues pertinent to Game Studies that we've not (yet) addressed or discussed
-* 4.5 - 5.4 points: you addressed one question; your response referred explicitly to aspects of the course material (such as the notebook, lectures, gameplay footage, and class discussions)
+* 5.0 - 5.9 points: you addressed one question; your response referred explicitly to aspects of the course material (such as the notebook, lectures, gameplay footage, and class discussions)
-* 3.1 - 4.4 points: you addressed one question; your response referred implicitly or vaguely to aspects of the course material
+* 3.0 - 4.9 points: you addressed one question; your response referred implicitly or vaguely to aspects of the course material
-* 2.5 - 3.0 points: you responded to both prompts but didn't address the questions
+* 2.0 - 2.9 points: you responded to both prompts but didn't address the questions
-* 1.1 - 2.4 points: you responded to only one prompt and didn't address the question
+* 1.1 - 1.9 points: you responded to only one prompt and didn't address the question
 * 1.0 point: you submitted a notecard with your name and "MDIA360" but no responses on it

 ## What to Submit and When to Submit It

-Please submit a notecard containing two responses (one per side of the card), your first name and surname, and "MDIA360" before the end of class on the day prompted.
+Please submit a notecard containing two responses (one per side of the card), your first and last name, and "MDIA360" before the end of class on the day prompted.

 I cannot accept exit tickets via email or Brightspace.
 Thank you for understanding.